During the past few years, I have been dealing with the loss of what has felt like a lot of dear friends and relations.

 Allowing the tears, and any feelings or thoughts about the loss but not wallowing in them.

 Aware of the natural process of birth, life and death.
+Allowing my grief to take its course.

 By doing those 3 my system hasn’t jumped into “protect mode” and no unwarranted adrenaline or cortisol have been speeding round my body.
 No brainfog or other CFS symptoms.
 Sleep has been manageable, using meditations when I am awake more early than I wish, or Soften and Flow if still awake later than I wish.
 I don’t listen to the audio of S&F, but just breathe in while counting to 8 and saying “soften and flow” in my head slowly while I breathe out.

-"Surrender" (so I can let the tensions go)
+Ashok’s meditations which have helped me are “Surrender” (so I can let the tensions go)

 “Compassion” (to feel compassion for myself as well as others.)